Beacon lit at Edinburgh Castle for Queen’s Platinum Jubilee

 It is one of more than 2,022 lit on Thursday June 2 as part of the official programme announced by Buckingham Palace for the Jubilee weekend.

-At Edinburgh Castle a young army cadet piper started the event by playing Diu Regnare, a unique tune specially written for the Jubilee by Pipe Major Stuart Liddell.
+At Edinburgh Castle, young Army cadet piper Callum Lowther started the event by playing Diu Regnare, a tune written for the Jubilee by Pipe Major Stuart Liddell.

-An army cadet bugler then officially announced the lighting of the beacon with a specially written bugle call, entitled Majesty.
+Army cadet bugler Ciaran Cook then officially announced the lighting of the beacon with a specially written bugle call, entitled Majesty.

-At 9.45pm the beacon was jointly lit by the newly appointed Lord Provost of Edinburgh and the army’s commander of Edinburgh Garrison.
+At 9.45pm the beacon was jointly lit by the newly appointed Lord Provost of Edinburgh and the Army’s commander of Edinburgh Garrison, Lieutenant Colonel Lorne Campbell.

 Edinburgh’s Lord Provost Robert Aldridge said: “We are proud to be part of this momentous celebration.
 It is only appropriate that this unique milestone in history is marked with music.